Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key does not exist.

-Returns a constant reference to the value with key 1:
+Returns a constant reference to one value with key 1:
 ```
-int value = tree.get(1);
+std::string value = tree.get(1);
 ```

 ---